im-dravo/weather-forecast/README.md

 ##  Weather Forecast API

 ## Intro
-The Weather Forecast API enables users to get the specific details on weather based on 5 days forecast, such as
+The Weather Forecast API enables users/clients to get the specific and custom data on the weather, such as
 1) Find the warmest day in upcoming 5 days
 2) Get the history of weather request made by user (for the user).
 Also it provides custom ordering by requested date or by result count